 Bringing whānau to your appointment

-Generally, it’s fine to bring whānau or friends to your appointment, but please check with the vaccination site about how many people can come as they may have number limits to manage the spread of COVID-19.
+Generally, it’s not a problem to bring whānau or friends to your appointment, but it’s a good idea to check with the vaccination site first, in case they have limits to reduce the spread of COVID-19.

 If you’re unwell